peleco/r-ev/content/article/r-ep/2017-04-18-simeon-kondev-creates-peen-zine.md

 ---
-#categories:
-#  - Films
-title: Wes Anderson Isle of dogs
+author: r-ev
+color: '#EEEEEE'
+title: Simeon Kondev creates Peen Zine
 description: >-
-  Wes Anderson announces release date of stop motion film Isle of Dogs with official poster.
+  Peen Zine is a series of short animations created by Simeon Kondev, a Bulgarian-born animator and filmmaker raised in middle America.
-date: 2017-05-02T15:09:55.224Z
+date: 2017-04-18T15:09:55.224Z
-#tags:
-#  - illustration
-#  - art
-#  - motion
-#  - article
-image: /img/uploads/ar_2_thumb-100.jpg
+image: /img/uploads/ar_3_thumb-100.jpg
-author: r-ev
 type: article
 ---
 An animated short structured like a zine was intriguing to Simeon as he started drawing parallels between the physical, comic-like equivalent.
 “There were interesting formal things about zines; often black and white, artefacts of reproduction, poorly bound.
 It occurred to me that most animations on the internet, like zines, are ‘self-published’.
 So it was also a context to celebrate a personal, solitary work,” explains the animator.